- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 AI & Advanced Feature Cost Additions

-AI-powered capabilities are now the fastest-growing cost variable in iOS development.
-If your app requires any of the following, factor these additions into your baseline estimate:
+AI features deserve their own line items.
+They are now the fastest-growing cost variable in iOS development.
+If your roadmap includes any of the following, add them to your baseline rather than assuming they are covered.

 | AI / Advanced Feature | Added Development Cost | Common Use Case |